 Remember to never let your plants get closer than 30cm to your grow light!

-These little buggers work incredibly well at turning on appliances when they need to be turned on.
-It’s simple; just push down the little tabs for the hours you want your light to be on.
-These are a must buy item for all growers.
-It will make your life a lot easier, trust me.
+These little buggers work incredibly well for turning on appliances when they need to be turned on.
+It’s a simple technology that works; just push down the little tabs for the hours you want your light to be on, and the light will be activated within that range.
+This is a must buy item for all growers.
+It will make your life a lot easier – trust me.

 Calculating Your Electricity Costs

-Take a look at the difference in cost between the HLG 260W and a Viparspectra 900W (About equivalent results).
+Take a look at the difference in cost between the HLG 260W and a Viparspectra 900W – about equivalent results.
 The price difference is around $29 per grow!
 So around $100 a year!
 Think long term when deciding on your lights!